 Errors on tax returns found by IRS can result in an accuracy related penalty of 20% of the amount owed in total.
 They are charged post audit conclusion if you or your business were found guilty of failing to report income or proving small business tax deductions.
 You must pay interest on the penalty until it is paid in full.

 The Federal Payment Levy Program enforces the right to suspend certain benefits from business owners, including Medicare provider and supplier payments, military retirement benefits, select federal salaries and certain individual earnings from Social Security.

 One of the more impactful actions of the IRS is property seizure.
 In the case of unpaid business taxes, the IRS is permitted to levy the assets of businesses.
 If you fail to pay on time or pay in full, the IRS may seize company equipment, cars, and even your business property itself.

-A tax lien can become a criminal matter if the IRS determines that your business attempted to evade payment through fraudulent means, including filing false tax returns or falsifying deductions on those returns, not reporting cash receipts accurately, creating fraudulent invoices, and hiding income.
-These actions are considered criminally intentional acts, and should not be confused with unintentional neglect.
+If the IRS determines that your business attempted to evade payment through fraudulent means, including filing false tax returns or falsifying deductions on those returns, not reporting cash receipts accurately, creating fraudulent invoices, and hiding income you may have criminal exposure.
+These actions are considered intentional acts, and should not be confused with unintentional neglect.

-Willfully failing to pay taxes is a considered a felony charge that is punishable by a fine of $10,000, five years in prison, or both.
+Willfully failing to pay taxes, considered tax evasion or tax fraud, is a considered a felony charge that is punishable by a fine of $10,000, five years in prison, or both.
+IRS created The Tax Crimes Handbook explaining details, fines and jail time associated with various tax crimes.
 These charges are often reserved for egregious cases where the business owner diverted money for personal use instead of taxes.